 D&O insurance is intended to safeguard a company’s leadership from financial losses they might incur due to legal action brought against them.
 This type of coverage protects the personal assets of these leaders as well as that of the business itself.

 With this policy in place, it assists with minimizing expenses related to potential court proceedings for all concerned parties involved.
-It is essential for companies to have D&O insurance since it can make an immense difference in terms of their liability when unfortunate scenarios take place involving its Directors or Officers.
+Companies need to have D&O insurance since it can make an immense difference in terms of their liability when unfortunate scenarios take place involving its Directors or Officers.

 What are the three main components of D&O insurance coverage?

-D&O insurance coverage offers protection to directors and officers with regard to their personal assets through Side A of the policy.
+D&O insurance coverage protects directors and officers and their personal assets through Side A of the policy.

 Side B provides the company reimbursement for indemnification obligations as well as balance sheet security.